resource-watch/slate/source/includes/api/_areas_v2.md

 In case of success a 200 OK response is returned, and all the areas that match the update criteria (belonging to one of the geostores provided in the request body) will be returned.

-After updating the areas, for each area that was updated (if it has a valid email associated), an email will be sent to the user to let him/her know that the area is ready to be viewed.
+After updating the areas, for each area that was updated (if it has a valid email associated), an email will be sent to the user to let them know that the area is ready to be viewed.